Saline or Silicone: Which Implant is Better for You?

 Look & Feel

-Keep in mind that excellent results can be obtained with saline implants, and both saline and silicone gel implants have both advantages and disadvantages that a plastic surgeon can discuss with you.
-Dr. Grenley
+Keep in mind that excellent results can be obtained with saline implants, and both saline and silicone gel implants have both advantages and disadvantages that a cosmetic surgeon can discuss with you.
+Dr. Jonov

 In Case of a Rupture